 The conjunctiva is the membrane that lines the eyelid and loops back to cover the sclera (the tough white fiber layer covering the eye), right up to the edge of the cornea (the clear layer in front of the iris and pupil—see Structure and Function of the Eyes Structure and Function of the Eyes The structures and functions of the eyes are complex.
 Each eye constantly adjusts the amount of light it lets in, focuses on objects near and far, and produces continuous images that are instantly... read more ).
 The conjunctiva helps protect the eye by keeping small foreign objects and infection-causing microorganisms out and by contributing to the maintenance of the tear film.

 The most common disorder of the conjunctiva is inflammation (conjunctivitis).
 There are many causes of inflammation, including

 Infections by bacteria (including chlamydia Chlamydia trachomatis Chlamydia are bacteria that cause disease in humans, including sexually transmitted infections (STIs), and infections of the eyes and respiratory tract.
-Three species of Chlamydia cause disease... read more ), viruses, or fungi (see Infectious Conjunctivitis Infectious Conjunctivitis Infectious conjunctivitis is inflammation of the conjunctiva usually caused by viruses or bacteria.
+Three species of Chlamydia... read more ), viruses, or fungi (see Infectious Conjunctivitis Infectious Conjunctivitis Infectious conjunctivitis is inflammation of the conjunctiva usually caused by viruses or bacteria.
 Bacteria and viruses can infect the conjunctiva.
 Redness and tearing or discharge are common... read more )